MassimilianoDH/chart-museum-template/README.md

-# Helm Charts Repo Template
+# Chart Museum Repo Template

-A template repository for Helm Charts
+A template repository for Chart Museum